yicenma/tswd-portfolio/final-project-part-three.md

 In the first part design, I only decided to motivate the United States people to do physical activity, because this is what I am currently doing.
 But in fact, the topic is broad and too general.
 So, I decided to narrow down my topics to a more relevant topic as a college student.
 The topic of the unhealthy habits of college students might be less commonly discussed compared to the general health issues of the US.

 So, the topic could be a refreshing and interesting perspective for your audience.
 Moreover, my personal experience to shift unhealthy habits to healthy lifestyles makes it easier for you to provide insights and recommendations.
 So, discussing this topic might be more authentic and compelling for your audience.
 Ultimately, in my call to action, I provided the actions which are actionable and more concrete steps, and easy to complete.
 My story is supported by complete and accurate data, which makes my story convincing to my audience as well.

+Story Flow:
+-Introduce the college student stress lead to unhealthy habit -Talks about the sever health/mental issue lead by those unhealthy habit -The excuse from college student states why is it difficult to develop good habits while in college - lack of time -But actually, they do have lot of time to spend time on social media -Background of social media rising and why student addict to it -Highlights the huge time of college student spending on social media daily -Suggested healthy habits to develop
+-Positive feedback from keeping healthy habits people and share my personal experience -Well time management design, so that students still have time to spend on social media -Call to actions: limit screen time, sleeping mode,short home workout, healthy diet design

 ## References